 Legislative Support Requests

-On behalf of the students of the Syracuse City School District, I would like to thank you for considering changing the Foundation Aid formula to incorporate updated census and poverty data and increase weightings for Special Education and English Language Learners (ELL).
+On behalf of the students of the Syracuse City School District, I would like to thank you for updating the Foundation Aid formula to incorporate updated census and poverty data.
+As you continue to investigate how to revise the Foundation Aid formula, we strongly encourage the state to use increased weightings for Special Education and English Language Learners (ELL).
 This is the year to update the formula to ensure that State funds will be allocated to students who need it most.
 Especially now as the federal stimulus funds have expired.
 Syracuse City School District students are on the rise to academic recovery and success.
 With your continued support, we can ensure that our Syracuse City School District students have the resources and supports needed to lead them to success.
 Thank you for believing in our children and showing your support with financial resources long-term.
-With this being stated, the increased needs of children post-pandemic continues after the stimulus funds have expired.
+With this being stated, the increased needs of children post-pandemic continue after the stimulus funds have expired.
 Therefore, your continued advocacy and financial support is crucial.

 Consider the following support requests for 2025-26 to provide additional help to SCSD students: